 I am a Lecturer in Islamic and Middle East Studies at the Albert-Ludwigs-Universität Freiburg, Germany and was a Junior Fellow at the Freiburg Institute for Advanced Studies (FRIAS) during the academic year 2019/20.
+From October 2021 until September 2022, I am a visiting professor at the Institute for the Study of Islamic Culture and Religion, University of Frankfurt, Germany.

 My work as an intellectual historian specializes in the 20th and 21st century with a particular focus on global Islam and Shi’ism.
 I am interested in how the Islamic scholarly tradition is debated and negotiated in modern and contemporary Muslim societies.
 My research revolves around the travel of ideas between West, Central, and South Asia.
 I focus on religious authority, sectarianism, Islamic political thought, the Islamic schools of law, and the relationship of Islam and science.
 Fieldwork over the last couple of years has led me to Egypt, Pakistan, India, Iran, Iraq, Tunisia, and Lebanon.
 My work draws on materials in Arabic, Persian, and Urdu.